conchz/modern-java-web-scaffold/README.md

 ## Quick Start
 For backend application:
-Using *Undertow* as embedded web server and *Capsule* as packaging and deployment for JVM applications.
-Executing command ``` gradle :backend:clean fatCapsule ``` to package a executable jar.
+Using *Undertow* as embedded web server and *Docker* as runtime container for JVM applications.
+Executing command ``` ./bin/deploy-backend ``` to publish backend application.
 In order to debug, you can directly run WebAppBoot.java.

 For frontend application:
 Using *Vue.js* for the ViewModel, *Webpack* as module bundler, *Express* as frontend server, *PM2* as production process manager for Node.js applications.